athenasaurav/mini_omni_2/README.md

 ## Updates

 - **2024.10:** Release the model, technical report, inference and chat demo code.
+- **2025.06:** Added FastAPI server (`server_fast.py`) for lower-latency streaming, improved VAD for faster response, and enhanced logging for latency analysis in the Gradio client.

 ## Features
 ✅ **Multimodal interaction**: with the ability to understand images, speech and text, just like GPT-4o.

 ✅ **Real-time speech-to-speech** conversational capabilities.
 No extra ASR or TTS models required, just like [Mini-Omni](https://github.com/gpt-omni/mini-omni).

+✅ **Optimized for 24kHz audio**: The model and SNAC decoder are tuned for 24kHz audio.
+(16kHz is not supported.)

+✅ **Concurrent requests**: The FastAPI server supports multiple users and concurrent streaming requests.

+✅ **Streaming audio and text**: Both audio and text are streamed to the client as soon as they are available, with sub-second first-token latency.

+✅ **Latency logging**: The Gradio client now logs UTC timestamps for each request, and for the first audio and text token received, making it easy to analyze end-to-end latency.

 <!-- ✅ **Streaming audio output**: with first-chunk latency of audio stream less than 0.3s. -->